-Swim with crocodiles at Crocosaurus Cove Darwin
+Swim with crocodiles at Crocosaurus Cove in Darwin

 hero media

 Darwin lays claim to more crocodiles than any other city in the world, and many of them are right in the heart of the city at Crocosaurus Cove.
 A visit to this three-storey venue is an absolute must for wildlife lovers and offers the chance to feed, photograph and swim with crocodiles from three months to 80 years old.
+Hold a baby crocodile, feed the friendly whiprays, join one of the daily reptile shows and witness the metre-long barramundi being fed in the giant four-metre-high aquarium – these are just some of the highlights.

 Consider this your comprehensive guide to visiting Crocosaurus Cove.